 Add 0.5 milliliters of the cell culture medium [1], and resuspend the pellet well but gently [2-TXT].
 To perform spheroid counting, use a 96-well plate and draw a plus sign on the underside of a well to divide the well into quadrants [3-TXT].
 Videographer: This step is important!

-Talent adding the cell culture medium.
+Talent adding the cell culture medium, and suspending the pellet

-Talent suspending the pellet.
+.
 TXT: Avoid making bubbles

 Talent drawing a plus sign on the underside of a well of the 96-well plate.
 TXT: Drawing the plus sign will help to track the counting